School of Mathematical and Computational Sciences

 The UPEI difference

 Here at the SMCS, we have designed our programs to lead to success.
 We have a common first-year so students can spend some time on their foundational courses while discovering their strengths and interests and getting degree advisement.
-We have tutorials in introductory courses to ensure the jump from High School to University goes smoothly.
-We have top-notch facilities in the Cass Science Hall, including well-equipped computer labs, newly renovated study areas, a smart classroom, and a Help Centre where students can drop in and get help for first- and second-year courses.
+We have tutorials in introductory courses to ensure the jump from high school to university goes smoothly.
+We have top-notch facilities in the Cass Science Hall, including well-equipped computer labs, modern study areas, and a Help Centre where students can drop in and get help for first- and second-year courses.
 We have an excellent cohort of professors, many who have received awards for their teaching, research or both.

 We have built, and are building ties with companies and employers who are looking for our graduates.
 Students can take advantage of these ties by participating in our co-operative education program that provides relevant career experience while working towards a degree.
 Our Advisory Council consists of industry leaders in all areas of mathematical and computational sciences.
 They provide advice and make sure our programs are designed so students learn the skills and are equipped with the knowledge to succeed in their field.